 National Livestock Identification System

-The National Livestock Identification System (NLIS) ensures lifetime movements of cattle, sheep, pigs and goats can be identified and recorded within Australia.
+The National Livestock Identification System (NLIS) ensures lifetime movements of cattle, bison, buffalo, sheep, pigs and goats can be identified and recorded within Australia.
 Queensland participates in the NLIS, which is supported by Queensland legislation.

 Traceability, especially lifetime traceability, is important for biosecurity purposes, including the management of disease and chemical residues.

 View our National Livestock Identification System video for more information.

 Property identification code (PIC)

 The NLIS is based on the property identification system.
 Animal movements are recorded against property identification codes (PICs) on the National NLIS database.

 There are specific NLIS requirements when moving different types of livestock in Queensland.
 All cattle, bison, buffalo, sheep, pigs and goats must be fitted with an approved NLIS device when moving between properties identified with a different PIC.
 All movements must be reported to the NLIS database within 48 hours of livestock being moved.